Chapter 6. Mirroring Ceph block devices

 Whether or not an image can be modified depends on its state:

-Images are automatically promoted to primary when mirroring is first enabled on an image.
+Images are automatically promoted to primary when mirroring is enabled on an image.
 The promotion can happen:

 It is possible to demote primary images and promote non-primary images.

-When using one-way replication you can mirror to multiple secondary storage clusters.
+When using one-way replication, you can mirror to multiple secondary storage clusters.

 Prerequisites